imzqqq/chat/website/spec/attic/v1_registration_login.rst

   }

 ..
 NOTE::
-  In Chat server, the Recaptcha parameters can be obtained in Javascript by calling:
+  In Synapse, the Recaptcha parameters can be obtained in Javascript by calling:
     Recaptcha.get_challenge();
     Recaptcha.get_response();